mdn/advanced-js-fundamentals-ck/tutorials/functions/01-calling-functions.md

 It's helpful that functions will adapt to their surroundings, but sometimes we need to be explicit about what we want `this` to be when we invoke a function.

-Functions in JavaScript are objects and share methods on `Function.prototype`—just like all arrays share methods on `Array.prototype`.
+Functions in JavaScript are objects and share methods on `Function.prototype` — just like all arrays share methods on `Array.prototype`.

-One method all functions share is `call`, which uses the first argument you hand it and sets it to `this`, it then takes all subsequent arguments and passes them to the function you're calling `call` on.
+One method all functions share is `call()`, which uses the first argument you hand it and sets it to `this`, it then takes all subsequent arguments and passes them to the function you're calling `call()` on.
 It basically provides a way to call any function on a specific function scope.

 ```js
 function addToFoo(n) {